Graduate Programs in Special Education

 Autism Spectrum Disorders

 The School of Counseling and Special Education offers a limited number of scholarships and graduate assistantships to degree-seeking students engaged in full-time graduate study and who are available to work on campus.
 Graduate financial support is awarded based on the excellence of student credentials and the availability of funding.
 Eligibility is restricted to students with a minimum cumulative undergraduate GPA of 3.0 (or a minimum graduate GPA of 3.0 when graduate semesters hours are nine or greater).
-To receive full consideration, submit the Application for Graduate Funding by March 1 for study to begin fall semester.

 Alternative Resident Educator